Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Abstract

 \section{Abstract}

-We consider a new type of inverse combinatorial optimization, Inverse Submodular Maximization (ISM), for human-in-the-loop multi-robot coordination.
-Forward combinatorial optimization, defined as the process of solving a combinatorial problem given the reward (cost)-related parameters, is widely used in multi-robot coordination.
-In the standard pipeline, the reward (cost)-related parameters are designed offline by domain experts first and then these parameters are utilized for coordinating robots online.
-What if we need to change these parameters by non-expert human supervisors who watch over the robots during tasks to adapt to some new requirements?
-We are interested in the case where human supervisors can suggest what actions to take, and the robots need to change the internal parameters based on such suggestions.
-We study such problems from the perspective of inverse combinatorial optimization, i.e., the process of finding parameters given solutions to the problem.
-Specifically, we propose a new formulation for ISM, in which we aim to find a new set of parameters that minimally deviate from the current parameters and can make the greedy algorithm output actions the same as those suggested by humans.
-We show that such problems can be formulated as a Mixed Integer Quadratic Program (MIQP).
-However, MIQP involves exponentially many binary variables, making it intractable for the existing solver when the problem size is large.
-We propose a new algorithm under the Branch $\&$ Bound paradigm to solve such problems.
-In numerical simulations, we demonstrate how to use ISM in multi-robot multi-objective coverage control, and we show that the proposed algorithm achieves significant advantages in running time and peak memory usage compared to directly using an existing solver.
+We consider a new type of inverse combinatorial optimization, Inverse Submodular Maximization (ISM), for its application in human-in-the-loop multi-robot information gathering.
+Forward combinatorial optimization - solving a combinatorial problem given the reward (cost)-related parameters - is widely used in multi-robot coordination.
+In the standard pipeline, domain experts design the reward (cost)-related parameters offline.
+These parameters are utilized for coordinating robots online.
+What if non-expert human supervisors desire to change these parameters during task execution to adapt to some new requirements?
+We are interested in the case where human supervisors can suggest what path primitives to take, and the robots need to change the internal decision-making parameters accordingly.
+We study such problems from the perspective of inverse combinatorial optimization, i.e., the process of finding parameters that give certain solutions to the problem.
+Specifically, we propose a new formulation for ISM for a family of multi-robot information gathering scenarios, in which we aim to find a new set of parameters that minimally deviates from the current parameters while causing a greedy algorithm to output path primitives that are the same as those desired by the human supervisors.
+We show that for the case with a single suggestion, such problems can be formulated as a Mixed Integer Quadratic Program (MIQP), which is intractable for existing solvers when the problem size is large.
+We propose a new Branch $\&$ Bound algorithm to solve such problems.
+For the case with multiple suggestions from several human supervisors, the problem can be cast as a multi-objective optimization and can be solved using Pareto Monte Carlo Tree Search.
+In numerical simulations, we demonstrate how to use ISM in multi-robot scientific data collection and event detection-driven coverage control.
+We show that the proposed formulations and algorithms can help robots effectively adapt to human suggestions.